Home » Sciatica Treatment in NYC | Sciatica Pain Relief Doctors Specialists

 - Obesity, along with a sedentary lifestyle, contributes toward the bones in your back losing flexibility and becoming stiff.
 The extra weight may cause pressure on your sciatic nerve.

 - Untreated diabetes, a result of obesity, causes a condition called diabetic neuropathy.
-The high blood sugar of diabetes damages the nerves in your extremities, especially your feet and toes.
+High blood sugar damages the nerves in your extremities, especially your feet and toes.

 - Desk jobs and truck-driving can adversely harm your spine from the long hours of sitting in one place.

 - Jobs that require heavy lifting or twisting your spine can also create problems that lead to sciatica.
-In fact, people complaining of acute or chronic lower back pain or hip pain have a high chance of getting sciatica.
+People complaining of acute or chronic lower back pain or hip pain have a high chance of getting sciatica.

-When you want to know how to treat sciatica, it depends on the root cause of the sciatic nerve damage.
-All of these medical conditions can cause undue pressure on your sciatic nerve, leading to the painful symptoms you’re experiencing, such as:
+Sciatica pain treatment depends on the root cause of the sciatic nerve damage.
+All of these medical conditions can cause undue pressure on your sciatic nerve.
+Pressure leads to the painful symptoms you’re experiencing, such as:

 - Spinal stenosis.
 This is a disorder that narrows the spinal canal, compressing the nerve roots and spinal cord.
 The wear-and-tear of your spine is usually associated with osteoarthritis.

 - Spondylolisthesis.
-This medical disorder affects your lower back when a vertebra slips and misaligns with the rest of your spine.
+This medical disorder affects your lower back when a vertebra slips and becomes misaligned with your spine.
 It ends up narrowing the exit of the sciatic nerve, irritating it in the process.

 Other related medical reasons for sciatica may include a direct impact force from a car accident, a sports injury or falling downstairs.
 Osteoporosis, a weakening of your bones, can create compression fractures in your spine.